“So do you know the list of the smallest countries in the world” I am asked?

 We also wanted to come and experience a new ultra-modern hotel called Hotel San Marino iDesign run by the friendly Francesco, who has been in the hospitality industry most of his life and is one of the most welcoming Italian gentlemen you can meet.

 He has the biblical philosophy he shares on his website too of

 Hebrews 13:2 to “Never forget to be hospitable because, in this way, more than one hosted angels without knowing it”.

 So when we enter Hotel San Marino iDesign with our Italian friends (who kindly drove us here from Reggio Emilia), Francesco in his friendly nature, invited us all in for a coffee.

-We left our bags and passports with Francesco and decided to come back and check in later, so that we had time to spend some of the day together in this ancient city.
-Francesco had talked in Italian with our friends and guided them as to where to park the car, and given us free entry / discount pass for the old city of San Marino.
+We left our bags and passports with Francesco and decided to come back and check in later so that we had time to spend some of the days together in this ancient city.
+Francesco had talked in Italian with our friends and guided them as to where to park the car, and given us free entry/discount pass for the old city of San Marino.

 As we parked and exited the car, snow lay about on the ground, and icicles hung frozen from cascading water that once ran down the old stone wall of the city.

-It’s Sunday, and also the last day of their Christmas Markets, so pretty wooden stalls with unique crafts were available for sale.
+It’s Sunday, and also the last day of their Christmas Markets.
+There are so many pretty wooden stalls with unique crafts on sale.

 In one area they had been painted white to match the chalky buildings, but this was really slippery!

 There is a cable car that runs from the bottom of the mountain up the sheer cliff-side.